larshagencpp/larshagencpp.github.io/_posts/2016-05-01-a-cache-miss-is-not-a-cache-miss.md

 **Conclusion**

-I hope I have made the argument that all cache misses are not equal, and that considering data dependency between the reads can be just as important as counting the misses.
+I hope I have made the argument that all cache misses are not equal, and that considering data dependency between the reads can be just as important as counting cache misses.